Watch and Learn

 No, you do not need to clean the waste before sending it in.
 However, please remember that UPS will not accept dripping packages, so make sure your waste is dry prior to shipping.

 We work with TerraCycle, an award-winning and globally recognized company based out of the United States.
 TerraCycle is Eliminating the Idea of Waste® by recycling the “non-recyclable.”
 Whether it’s coffee capsules from your home, pens from school or plastic gloves from a manufacturing facility, TerraCycle can collect and recycle almost any form of waste.
 We’ve partnered with them to provide our consumers with a recycling solution for our product.

 How do I ship my Brita® filters and packaging?

+Remember to please collect a minimum of 5 pounds of used Brita products before shipping (5 lbs ~ 17 water filters).
 Simply sign into your Brita account and complete the shipping label request form found on the Brita Recycling page.
 You will then receive an email containing your unique UPS shipping label.
 All you have to do then is fill up a box or bag, affix the label, and drop it off at any UPS location.

 What will TerraCycle do with the Brita® filters and packaging?

 Once collected, the Brita® products and packaging are separated by composition and shredded to make new recycled products.